 – Albert Camus, “The Enigma” in Lyrical and Critical Essays

 Albert Camus’ search ended sixty years ago on January 4, 1960, the day he died.
 Although he had already written The Stranger, The Rebel, The Plague, and The Fall, and had won the Nobel Prize for Literature, he felt his true work had barely begun.
 Alongside the car in which he died, his briefcase lay in the mud.
-In it was the uncompleted, hand-written manuscript of his final quest, The First Man, an autobiographical novel written in a raw emotional and lyrical style that was liberating him from the prison of a classical form he felt compelled to escape.
+First look, it could have passed as an unintentional vehicular manslaughter.
+In the briefcase, was the uncompleted, hand-written manuscript of his final quest, The First Man, an autobiographical novel written in a raw emotional and lyrical style that was liberating him from the prison of a classical form he felt compelled to escape.
 He was on his way to a new freedom, in writing and in life, when he was cut down.
 The book was published posthumously in 1994 by his daughter and son.
 It is a beautiful peek into a reserved man’s youthful inner development, the loneliness of a poor boy made fatherless by an absurd war, and the ways in which the boy “had to learn by himself, to grow alone, in fortitude, in strength, find his own morality and truth.”
 It explains a lot about Camus’ later writing and why, at the end of his life, he was so isolated and criticized by the right, left, and center for his various political positions.

 He could not be pigeonholed.
 This drove many crazy.
 His allegiance was to truth, not ideologies.
 He was not a partisan in the Cold War between the U.S./NATO and the U.S.S.R.
 An artist compelled by conscience and history to enter the political arena, he spoke in defense of the poor, oppressed, and powerless.
 Among his enemies were liberal imperialism and Soviet Marxism, abstract ideologies used to murder and enslave people around the world.
 He opposed state murder, terrorism, and warfare from all quarters.
 He was an artistic anarchist with a passionate spiritual hunger and an austere and moral Don Juan.
 He was a mystery to himself in many ways.
 He made mistakes.
 But he was honest and honorable.